StoreksFeed/EduClassificationSystem/README.md

 This repo contains the source code for my 6th semester Software Engineering Coursework.

-It is supposed to be a quite small app with Django-based web interface and two modules: one for storing texts and one for classifying them
+It is a Docker Compose project with 3 containers:
+- Django based web-app for user interaction,
+- database (Apache Cassandra),
+- and a clustering/classification module for text.

 ## Build and run